Can I Smoke Legal Marijuana While Pregnant?

 - Women should receive consultation on their use of alcohol, tobacco, and drugs — which includes marijuana, as well as other medications used for reasons that are not medical — before and during early pregnancy.

 - Women who report cannabis use should be counseled about the potential adverse health problems if they continue to use it throughout their pregnancy.

 - Women who are contemplating or are pregnant should be encouraged to stop using marijuana and advised of alternative therapies that are backed by better pregnancy-specific safety information.

-You should receive regular check-ups by your physician even if you’re using marijuana while you’re pregnant.
+You should receive regular check-ups from your physician even if you’re using marijuana while you’re pregnant.
 Don’t let your drug use cause you to skip your doctor appointments.
 Prenatal visits are important to your health and the health of your baby.
-Prenatal care is essential during pregnancy, and you should also be honest about your drug use to your physician.
+Prenatal care is essential during pregnancy, and you should also be honest about your drug use with your physician.